 4. Check the RNA Integrity

 RNA quality will have a big impact on the results of cDNA synthesis.
-And batch to batch variation in RNA quality will lead to inconsistent results.
+And batch-to-batch variation in RNA quality will lead to inconsistent results.
 Before performing an RT, you should check the quality of the rRNA bands.
 One way to do this is to run an agarose gel and check it visually.
-Intact eukaryotic RNA should show a 28s and 18s rRNA with the larger band looking close to double in intensity compared to the smaller.
+Intact eukaryotic RNA should show 28s and 18s rRNA with the larger band looking close to double in intensity compared to the smaller.
 If the intensity is about the same, it is still ok.

-What you don’t want to see if heavy smearing around the bands and especially low in the lane.
+However,what you don’t want to see is heavy smearing around the bands and especially low in the lane.
 This is degradation.
-If you don’t have enough sample to use on a check gel, a more accurate way of determining RNA quality is to use the Agilent BioAnalzyer.
+If you don’t have enough sample to use on a “check” gel, a more accurate way of determining RNA quality is to use the Agilent BioAnalzyer.
 The BioAnalyzer provides you a visual representation of the RNA and calculates an RNA Integrity Number (RIN) to give you a quantitative measure of quality.
 A perfect score is a RIN of 10.
 RINs of 8 are ok.
 Below RINs of 7 and the RNA may have enough degradation to cause some problems detecting rare messages or providing consistent results.

-They offer two different chips; one for detecting nanograms and one for picograms of RNA.
-This system is very expensive and so are the chips but if you have a core molecular biology lab or a microarray lab at your institution, they will likely have one of these instruments and can run samples, usually for a small fee.
+They offer two different chips: one for detecting nanograms and one for picograms of RNA.
+This system is very expensive and so are the chips, but if you have a core molecular biology lab or a microarray lab at your institution, they will likely have one of these instruments and can run samples, usually for a small fee.